GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-71/index.md

 won't break the rest of your app.
 !!!

-There’s nothing worse than going to a site and having it surprise you, and the co-workers sitting around you.
+There's nothing worse than going to a site and having it surprise you, and the co-workers sitting around you.

 ## And more! {: #more }

-These are just a few of the changes in Chrome 71 for developers, of course, there’s plenty more.
+These are just a few of the changes in Chrome 71 for developers, of course, there's plenty more.

 * The `Element.requestFullscreen()` method can now be [customized on Android](https://www.chromestatus.com/feature/5188650908254208)